Welcome to the Department of Philosophy!

 Philosophy Courses and Course Numbering

 Very few of our courses have explicit pre-requisites, so students can take courses in whatever order makes sense to them, given their intellectual goals and interests.
+A full listing of courses is available in the Course Catalog my.harvard.edu.
+That listing also includes all of our cross-listed courses.

 Our introductory courses (numbered between 1 and 90) are designed to introduce students both to the topic of the course and the skills of writing philosophy papers and reading philosophical texts.
 Most of the students in our classes have never taken a formal philosophy class before coming to Harvard, and our introductory courses help students make the transition.
 Especially writing philosophy papers is, for many, a very different kind of writing from what they may be used to in English classes.
 We also offer writing support through our Department Writing Fellow.
 These classes aren't easy.
 The problems we study are just as hard as the ones in upper-level classes.
 The classes are introductory because they place heavier emphasis on the initial phases of skill development than our intermediate level classes.
 Because philosophical writing is so distinctive, students do not need to complete an Expos class before taking our classes.
 We will teach you philosophical writing in class.